 - KR3: Reduce the average lead time from product feature definition to delivery from 4 to 2 weeks

 It doesn’t matter if you’re tracking marketing OKRs, sales OKRs, or product OKRs.
-You need to use the right OKR tracker.
+You need to use the right OKR tracker in order to align these with the Company Objectives.

-There are two options you can use for OKR tracking: an OKR spreadsheet or an OKR tracking software.
+There are two options you can use for OKR tracking: OKR tracking software or an OKR template.

 OKR Tracking Software